top of page

 Method

-1. Mix oats + chia + cocoa + salt in a bowl.
+1. Mix oats, chia, cocoa, and salt in a bowl.

 2. Add yoghurt, milk, vanilla, and sweetener (if using).
 Stir well.